sniederb/funnel-travel-extension-base/README.md

 then saved back the to account extension settings.
 In this way, an extension can maintain a account-wide state between executions.

+### Producer (converter) extensions
+"Privacy by design" asks to reduce the data scope where possible.
+In order to accommodate that principal, implementations of `TripRawDataConverter` **must** provide a small set of settings are conveniently pre-defined in the `MinimalConverterSettings` class.

 ### Execution environment
 The provided settings will always contain some environment-specific keys: